I’ve only just realised that a personal development book I wrote over a decade ago is also full of presentation skills tips.

 – Will my personal or professional life be better for listening to them?

 “As far as we can discern, the sole purpose of human existence is to kindle a light in the darkness of mere being.”
 Carl Jung

-I believe that anyone who takes the platform to speak in public or present to others has the same purpose: ‘to kindle a light’
+I believe that anyone who takes the platform to speak in public has the same purpose: ‘to kindle a light’